flaviostutz/monolint/README.md

 Some example of the rules are: check if all modules are inside a certain folder, check if module names comply to a specific naming convention, check if certain file between modules have the same contents, check if github actions workflow name contains the name of the corresponding module...

-Monolinter was implemented in an extensible way for creating more and more rules as needed, so if you new a new feature, contribute to our project!
+Monolint was implemented in an extensible way for creating more and more rules as needed, so if you new a new feature, contribute to our project!
 Read [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 If you work or know a good public monorepo, please let us now so we can use it as a reference test for this tool!